jasons-archived/Raylib-ECS-Prototype/readme.md

 The ECS system will sit on top of this, and other things can too.

 ### Multithreaded by default
 The execution engine is fully multithreaded.
-Your nodes can be written in a single-threaded fashion as long as you specify what resource yo ur node has read/write access to.
+Your nodes can be written in a single-threaded fashion as long as you specify what resource your node has read/write access to.

-### goals
+## goals
+- Best FTDE (First-Time-Developer-Experience)
+  - Steps needed to debug a sample project and full engine soure should be only:
+    1. Download Repository (may include Git LFS setup)
+    2. Open RpgSample.sln
+    3. Hit F5
+    4. Do stuff: Set Breakpoint / modify code+hotReload
 - engine that runs on modern desktop platforms
 - multithreaded.  take advantage of a 16 core system effectively.
 - code based game development
-- dynamic, procedural worlds
+- procedural workflows come first: dynamic objects, procedural scenes
-- game coordinates 1000 x 1000 km
+- support world coordinates 1000 x 1000 km
-- focus on modularity
+- networking built in
+- modular systems
 - documentation:
   - Class and namespace summaries at minimum.
   - end-to-end example games